Thaarik/Etch-A-Sketch/README.md

 # Etch-A-Sketch

-This project is created using HTML,CSS,, Javascript!
+This project is created using HTML,CSS,Javascript!

 Best viewed in desktop